Lochiel Park Award winning "Green Village"

 - Efficient energy and use of renewable energy.

 - A holistic approach to the environment, heritage and community.

 All houses in Lochiel Park are fitted with photovoltaic cells and, in addition to normal utilities, are serviced by non-potable water system (through on-site wetlands, pollutant traps and aquifer storage and recovery system) and gas-boosted solar hot water systems.
 All homes have a minimum 7.5 star thermal performance rating.

 Two-thirds of the site has been established as an 'urban forest' comprising southern wetlands (for stormwater recycling), northern wetlands (a natural feature that also filters stormwater into the adjacent River Torrens) and extensive revegetation involving 160,000 new plantings.
 The site directly captures stormwater that previously went into the River Torrens from 260 hectares of land above Lochiel Park.

-URA is the developer of the Lochiel Park Green Village.
+Renewal SA was the developer of the Lochiel Park Green Village.
 Two South Australian builders, Charterhouse by Hickinbotham Homes and Rossdale Homes, were selected to construct homes within Lochiel Park.

 Lochiel Park Community Garden

 This community garden has really taken off since the inaugural meeting in June 2008.